Here’s what it means to your brands and your business.

 Soon the 61 million members of Gen Z will sweep into the workplace.
 They won’t accept the ground rules of generations past and present.
 You need to be ready.
 Now.

-One afterthought: Maybe this is one way we’re getting ready to be replaced with robots who are by nature (if you can call it that) gender-free.
+Maybe this is one way we’re getting ready to be replaced with robots who are by nature (if you can call it that) gender-free.

 Tomorrow’s trends, Today